GEOS-DEV/GEOS/src/docs/sphinx/advancedExamples/validationStudies/carbonStorage/isothermalHystInjection/Example.rst

    CO2 dissolved, gaseous and total mass with respect to time for (left) drainage only and (right) hysteresis relative permeabilities

-We can see that at the end of the injection period the mass of co2 in the gaseous phase stop increasing and start decreasing under dissolution.
+We can see that at the end of the injection period the mass of CO2 in the gaseous phase stops increasing and starts decreasing due to dissolution of CO2 in the brine phase.

 These curves confirm the agreement between GEOSX and the results of `(Class et al., 2009) <https://link.springer.com/article/10.1007/s10596-009-9146-x>`__.